All Episodes

 We were looking at a disaster in the making, said this Democrat operative.

-I So how to remedy?
+So how to remedy?

-Well, you pull out the bright, shiny things that distract the average American voter away from issues that we know they all care about.
+Well, you pull out the bright, shiny things that distract the average American voter away from issues that we know they all care about, national security, anti-terrorism, and focus on the ugly, Foley, and Iraq.

-So exactly what I said to you in the first hour, the Democratic Party cannot afford elections on issues.
+So exactly what I said to you in the first hour: the Democratic Party cannot afford elections on issues.

 You need to ask yourself issues questions in determining whether or not you're going to vote and how you're going to vote.

-Now, conventional wisdom had Republicans seeing improving numbers in races across the country throughout the month of September after Congress spent the month of August at home campaigning.
+Now, Conventional Wisdom had Republicans seeing improving numbers in races across the country throughout the month of September after Congress spent the month of August at home campaigning.

-Some Republicans don't disagree that the polls were improving that dramatically.
+But some Republicans don't disagree that the polls were improving that dramatically.

 At any rate, what no one disputes was that the GOP was sensing some wind at its back and reinvigorated base with Bush on the stump, Congress quietly at home, not creating any more messes for the media to hit on.